 The vast majority of the time, you won’t have too much to worry about though, so long as you don’t bring with you any agricultural goods or any other banned or illegal items.

 If you are allowed entry, your passport will be stamped which means your visa period has begun.
-Unless you apply to extend your stay, remaining in the US beyond your visa period can result in serious consequences, including ineligibility for any other future visas.
+Unless you apply to extend your stay, staying in the US beyond your vise period can result in serious consequences, including ineligibility for future visas.

 The Pros of the E-2 Investor Visa